Utah State vs. New Mexico State NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico State Stats and Trends

-- So far this season, the New Mexico State Aggies have been installed as underdogs by an 18.5-point margin or more four times and are 4-0 ATS in those contests.
+- The New Mexico State Aggies have always covered the spread this season when underdogs by 18.5 points or more in four chances.

-- New Mexico State's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).
+- New Mexico State's games this season have hit the over on five of eight set point totals (62.5%).

-- The New Mexico State Aggies rack up 24.4 points per game, 4.6 fewer than the Utah State Aggies give up (29).
+- This season the New Mexico State Aggies score 4.6 fewer points per game (24.4) than the Utah State Aggies surrender (29.0).

-- When New Mexico State amasses over 435 yards, the team is 2-0 against the spread and 0-2 overall.
+- When New Mexico State totals more than 435.0 yards, the team is 2-0 against the spread and 0-2 overall.

-- This season the New Mexico State Aggies have turned the ball over 13 times, while the Utah State Aggies have forced 13 turnovers.
+- The New Mexico State Aggies have 13 giveaways this season, while the Utah State Aggies have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.